zannloo/tp/docs/team/ngchunman.md

 3. **Introduced `EditCommand` Class**:
    - Edits a student's details including name, email, phone, address or StudentId in the specified path.
    - Edits a group's name or GroupId in the specified path.
+   - Ensure the expected behaviour with regard to editing a student/group field(s).
+     - The group to be edited exists in ProfBook.
+     - Must have at least one field being changed
+     - If editing the id of a student/group, the updated id should not be used by other student/group respectively.
+     - Command format is valid.

 4. **Introduced `EditGroupDescriptor` Class**: